-Gameplay of Cards is described in section X below.
+Gameplay of Cards is described in Chapter 7 Events & Cards.

 NB: the first draw of cards on the first turn may be slightly slower (because the game is making the initial sorting).

 Important Note: some Cards, when played provoke the draw of extra cards, so you can receive more than two cards in a single turn.